stevenli39/Java-NBA-Bet-Simulator2/README.md

 - As a user, I want to see the results of my wagers and the game stats.
 - As a user, I want to be able to see the amount of earnings or losses depending on my wager.
 - As a user, I want to see the possible match pairings that are available for wager.
+- As a user, I want to save my balance to file.
+- As a user, I want to optionally load my balance file.